 - Second Year - Semester Four

-Learn the fundamentals of Sage 50 (Simply Accounting) using a case-based approach.
-Students are introduced to the general ledger, sales, purchases, inventory and payroll components of Sage 50 Accounting in the creation of a variety of business enterprises and the recording of their daily business transactions.
-The case studies are used to reinforce accounting concepts in a computerized environment.
+Learn the fundamentals of two of the most popular off-the-shelf accounting software applications – Sage 50 (Simply Accounting) and QuickBooks – using a case-based approach.
+You are introduced to the general ledger, sales, purchases, inventory, and payroll components of each platform using a variety of business cases.
+You will learn how to set up the initial company and the recording of its daily business transactions.
+The case studies are used to reinforce accounting concepts in these computerized environments.

 - LAWS2017 Business Law & Ethics

-- Students prepare for the increasingly complex world of business.
-Students learn how the legal system and laws impact the organization and management of business enterprises.
+- Prepare for the increasingly complex world of business.
+Learn how the legal system and laws impact the organization and management of business enterprises.
 This course will focus on the principles of private law embedded in contract law, in employment legislation, in tort law and in understanding the legal decisions rendered by Canadian courts as they pertain to business.
 Issues of professional liability, ethics and codes of professional conduct are also discussed.
-Students develop an ability to recognize and respond appropriately to legal situations that can occur in an accounting environment.
+You will develop an ability to recognize and respond appropriately to legal situations that can occur in an accounting/business environment.

 A successful career in professional accounting requires well-developed analytical and critical-thinking skills.
-Intermediate financial accounting courses focus on standards for external financial reporting and require students to make choices and begin to use professional judgement.
-This course explores the framework for financial accounting and financial reporting.
-Students will gain an in-depth understanding of financial statement presentation requirements, including what should be reported and how it should be quantified and disclosed.
+Intermediate financial accounting courses focus on standards for external financial reporting and requires you to make choices and begin to use professional judgment.
+This course explores the advanced framework for financial accounting and financial reporting.
+You will gain an in-depth understanding of financial statement presentation requirements, including what should be reported and how it should be quantified and disclosed.
 Revenue and expense recognition including long-term contracts are examined, and we begin an in-depth study of the asset side of the balance sheet, including cash and receivables.